Chicken, Roasted Broccoli, and Bleu Cheese Penne has bold flavors that pair perfectly with bleu cheese. There’s nothing subtle about this dish!

 ~~ M.F.K.
 Fisher, preeminent American food writer

 My husband Mark likes to prompt me to suggest substitutions, and I typically include them.
 In this case, however, the specific combination of flavors is what makes this dish “work.”
 Roasting the broccoli with just a bit of grated parmesan is key; substituting “kale” (my husband’s idea) would fall short.
 Replace the bleu cheese?
 Please do not!
 If you just can’t stomach bleu cheese, leave it out; it is still a good dish.
-My daughter-in-love Kelsey always gets a big bowl of it before the bleu cheese is added at the very end.
 I’d hate to have you miss the bleu cheese/toasted walnuts, bleu cheese/caramelized onions, bleu cheese/sherry perfect pairings!
 In all honesty, I’d not miss the chicken, but I don’t want to see #wherestheprotein when I post the recipe. 😯 I will include #meatlessmondays.

 I’m taking an informal survey… how many of you love bleu cheese?